fastzhong/mth252/slides.md

 <br/>

-A <span class="hl-color">Hash table</span> is a data structure that provides a mapping from keys to values using a technique called <span class="hl-color">hashing</span>.
+A <span class="hl-bg">Hash table</span> is a data structure that provides a mapping from keys to values using a technique called <span class="hl-color">hashing</span>.

 A hash function <span class="hl-color">H(x)</span> is a function that maps a <span class="uline">general</span> key ‘x’ to a whole number in a fixed range [0, N-1].